 A portion of the products manufactured in Canada using timber from our New Brunswick and Maine operations are exported to the United States for sale.
-Our financial results are impacted by continued Canadian domestic sawmill ("customer") access to the export markets and tariffs and other trade barriers that restrict or prevent access, representing a continuing risk to us.
+Our financial results are impacted by continued Canadian domestic sawmill ("customer") access to the export markets and tariffs and other trade barriers that restrict or prevent access and representing a continuing risk to us.
 Since 2006, Canadian softwood lumber exports to the United States were subject to export duties that were imposed under the Softwood Lumber Agreement between Canada and the United States (the "SLA").
-However, Acadian customers were not adversely impacted by the 2006 SLA, as export measures did not apply on shipments of softwood lumber originating in the Atlantic provinces or the Quebec border mills, provided the shipment was covered by a Certificate of Origin.
+However, Acadian customers were not adversely impacted by the 2006 SLA, as export measures did not apply on shipments of softwood lumber originating in the Atlantic provinces or the Quebec border mills provided the shipment was covered by a Certificate of Origin.
 On October 12, 2015, the 2006 SLA expired.
-The SLA provided a standstill period of one year following the expiry of the SLA during which no trade actions could be imposed for the importation of softwood lumber from Canada to the United States.
-In December 2016, the United States Department of Commerce announced its decision to initiate countervailing and anti-dumping investigations into imports of certain Canadian softwood lumber products.
-Additionally, in early January of 2017, following the filing of a petition by the U.S. Lumber Coalition, the U.S. International Trade Commission (ITC) made an initial determination of harm when it announced it had found there was a reasonable indication that softwood lumber products from Canada materially injured American producers.
-While the final outcome is highly uncertain, there is a risk that Acadian could be negatively impacted by the imposition of duties or other protective measures on its customers, such as anti-dumping duties or countervailing duties, on softwood lumber exports.
+The SLA provided a standstill period of one year following the expiry of the SLA during which no trade actions could be imposed for the importation of softwood lumber from Canada to the U.S..
+In December 2016, the U.S. Department of Commerce announced its decision to initiate countervailing and anti-dumping investigations into imports of certain Canadian softwood lumber products.
+At the end of 2017, the U.S. Department of Commerce announced final countervailing duties and antidumping rates for most Canadian producers.
+In response, Canada launched initiatives under the North American Free Trade Agreement ("NAFTA") and with the World Trade Organization to review the new U.S. duties on softwood lumber imports.
+As U.S./Canadian NAFTA negotiations continue with little visibility on any negotiated softwood dispute resolution, a risk remains to Acadian.
+However, strength in lumber markets, combined with supply side factors are broadly expected to continue to support a pass through of duties to the market in 2018.